davidtchiu/davidtchiu.github.io/teaching/cs475/proj2/index.md

   git clone https://github.com/davidtchiu/cs475-proj2
   ```

+#### Solution Executable

+I've provided you with a precompiled solution called `xinuSol` in the `compile/` directory.
+If you're interested to see the proper behavior, navigate to `compile/` and run `./uploadSol.sh` to upload my precompiled kernel to the back-end VM.
+Then start up the back-end VM and run `minicom`.

 #### Part 1: Preliminary

 The required mechanisms to support priority scheduling is straightforward.
 We will start by adding a priority field to the PCB.
 We will then make the necessary changes to the FIFO queue you wrote for the previous project.
 Here's what you need to know (and do).